Skip to content

 Loss & Training

-RFC is a training-free inference acceleration framework that requires no additional training or fine-tuning.
-It is applied directly to the inference phase of pretrained DiT models.
-The only hyperparameter to tune is the threshold \(\tau\) in RCS; in experiments, \(\tau\) is adjusted to match the number of full computations (NFC) with baseline methods for fair comparison.
-The Taylor expansion order \(m\) is typically set to 1 or 2.
+RFC is a training-free inference acceleration framework.
+It requires no additional training or fine-tuning and is applied directly to pre-trained DiT models.
+The only parameter to set is the RCS threshold \(\tau\) (often adjusted to match the number of full computations (NFC) for fair comparison).
+The Taylor order \(m\) is typically 1 or 2.

 Key Experimental Results